pinkywafer/TX_soundpack-Joanne/README.md

 [Releases page](https://github.com/pinkywafer/OpenTX_soundpack-Joanne/releases).
 Make sure to select the download that suits your firmware version.

+The download also contains a contents.csv file listing the sounds and their filenames for reference.
+Also included are the sounds for the Betaflight, INav, SXR and Yaapu Scripts

 To install, extract the contents of the zip file and move the en\ folder into your SD Card's SOUNDS folder.

 The binary files on Github are all stored in the `wav` folder.